Skip to main content

 Repossession is where a lender can legally evict you and sell your home in order to repay your mortgage.
 Our guide on what to do if you can't afford to pay your mortgage, has some helpful tips.

-How do you find the best residential mortgage?
+How to find the best residential mortgage rates

-It’s always important to compare the deals available to see which one best suits your circumstances, as every mortgage has different criteria and terms, as well as different interest rates and types.
+It’s important to compare mortgages to see which of the deals available best suits your circumstances.
+Every mortgage has different criteria and terms, as well as different interest rates and types.

 Find the mortgage that's right for you